vincenzoiovino/Bank3/README.md

 Then open ``localhost:8080`` in your browser and have fun!

 Note: currently the demo requires a password to setup the ``ZkRegistry`` and use it.
-As explained [here](https://hackmd.io/q4RHSYE6Tb6fRqgPIML9QA?view) this is not strictly required: the secret key can be derived deterministically from your Metamask account so that there would be no need for a password, this will be implemented in next iteration.
+As explained [here](https://hackmd.io/q4RHSYE6Tb6fRqgPIML9QA?view) this is not strictly required: the secret key can be derived deterministically from your Metamask account so that there would be no need for a password, this will be implemented in next versions.
 ### Screenshots
 <img src="screenshot1bank3.png" width="100%" height="100%" />
 <br>